 The Cherry Cream dessert is a delicious combination of sour cherries, heavy cream, and Kirsch Schnaps.
 In the South of Germany, especially in the Black Forest, you can get the best Kirsch Schnaps and sour cherries.
 These cherries can be found in many German baking recipes such as cakes and pastries.
 They are very juicy and therefor great for this dessert.
+See our notes on using gelatin because you need it for making this delicious dessert.
 Happy Cooking!

 Ingredients Cherry Cream Dessert

-8 sheets red gelatin – if you cannot get them, use white gelatin and add some cherry or red grape juice to make it red.
+8 sheets red gelatin – if you cannot get them, use white gelatin and add some dark, real cherry or red grape juice for the red color

 600 g sour cherries fresh or from the jar without pits (see below)